nairda2612/ChipsAhoy/README.md

 ### f.
 Peaks calling

-Even though the reads are aligned on the genome, the user cannot know, only with that information, which are the possible target genes for the transcription factors analyzed.
+Even though the reads are aligned on the genome, the user cannot know, only with that information, which are the possible target genes for the transcription factors analysed.
 To check if the result of the mapping is significant, a statistical analysis is made.
 Using a contrast of hypothesis, the error probability can be determined.

 To call peaks, a sliding window goes through the genome, counting reads on the window defined, for chips and control samples.
 Then, the reads of each pair of samples are compared, and the statistic test previously explained, determines a fold-change and a p-value.
 This values represent the difference in the number of reads for the chip and control sample, and how significant is that difference, respectively.
 It is important to know that, since, this process is a multiple testing, a correction of the p-value, called q-value or FDR, needs to be made.
-Therefore, peaks are regions in which there is a significant difference of reads between the chip and the control samples.
+Therefore, peaks are regions in which there is a significant difference of reads between the chip and the control samples.The combination of all the positions where the transcription factor binds significantly is known as the cistrome of a transcription factor, in a given condition.

 To guarantee that this code is run for every chip and control samples, a double while loop that goes through every chip and every control sample was configured.
 To call peaks, the function macs2 with the command callpeak is used.
 The arguments passed to this function are the following: